MariaGCafarelli/challenge_mc/README.md

-## Glofox Frontend Position Challenge - María Cafarelli
+# Frontend Position Challenge - María Cafarelli

 This repository contains the result of the test assigned to Maria Cafarelli for the position of Frontend Developer.